soub4i/soubai.me/content/posts/notes-from-br.md

 My initial understanding of AI was also misconceived.
 What we currently have are Large Language Models trained on vast datasets.
 These systems can't genuinely innovate solutions to complex challenges like climate change or faster-than-light travel.

 Losing my job during an economic downturn led me to examine how deeply I'd tied my profession to my identity and self-worth.
-Here, I must recommend "Status Anxiety" by Alain de Botton-it helped me separate professional achievement from personal value.
+Here, I must recommend "Status Anxiety" by Alain de Botton, it helped me separate professional achievement from personal value.

 > “Hell, there are no rules here - we're trying to accomplish something.” - Thomas Edison